7esting/django_tdd/cheat_sheet.md

 git checkout -b <another-branch>
 ```

-Merging <other-branch> with master branch :
+Merging <other-branch> with master branch.
 Lets assume that we've been committing the latests changes to <other-branch>.
 1. Switch to master branch
 2. Merge <other-branch> with master